winblues/web/main/content/posts/kde-dev-bazzite.md

 lrwxrwxrwx.
 6 root root 15 Mar  5  2024 /usr/local -> ../var/usrlocal
 ```

 `/usr/local` is actually a symbolic link to the writeable `/var` directory!
-Since SDDM can pick up sessions in `/usr/local/share/wayland-sessions`, we can actually just add our session there with little fuss.
+Since SDDM can pick up sessions in `/usr/local/share/wayland-sessions`, we can actually add our session there with little fuss.

 ```bash
 cat << EOF > /tmp/plasmawayland-dev6.desktop